-Independent - Lead Independent Director

-Age: 66

-Director Since: 2008 Committees: Audit; Dividend
+Lead Independent Director - Since 2015 Age: 67 Director Since: 2008 Committees: Dividend (chair)

-Mr. Funk was elected as Lead Independent Director in 2015.
 Mr. Funk is an independent consultant and producer with over 30 years of experience in the energy industry.
 Mr. Funk served as Senior Vice President of Equitable Resources and President of Equitable Production Co. from June 2000 until December 2003.
 Previously, Mr. Funk was employed by Shell Oil Company for 23 years in senior management and technical positions.
 Mr. Funk has previously served on the boards of Westport Resources (2000 to 2004), and Matador Resources Company (2003 to 2008).
 Mr. Funk received a B.A. degree in Geology from Wittenberg University, a M.S. in Geology from the University of Connecticut, and a PhD in Geology from the University of Kansas.
 Mr. Funk is a Certified Petroleum Geologist.

-Current Public Company Directorships: Superior Energy Services
+Current Public Company Directorships: Superior Energy Services, Inc.